 Regardless of their methods, fraudsters are ultimately focused on one thing.
 Whether they’re using ransomware to lock out users from their data, posting too-good-to-be-true offers on an online marketplace, or manipulating lonely and vulnerable people on a dating app – the end result is cold hard cash through scalable methods.

-Hackers will simply barge their way into digital environments.
-Those using online marketplaces and classifieds sites essentially need to worm their way into their chosen environment.
-In doing so, they often leave behind a lot of clues that experienced moderators can detect.
+Hackers will barge their way into digital environments.
+Those using online marketplaces and classifieds sites must worm their way into their chosen environment.
+In doing so, they often leave behind many clues that experienced moderators can detect.

-For example, the practice of ad modification or the use of Trojan ads on public marketplaces follows particular patterns of user behavior that can cause alarm bells to ring.
+For example, the practice of ad modification or Trojan ads on public marketplaces follows particular patterns of user behavior that can cause alarm bells to ring.

 Take appropriate steps